23 Ways to Lower Your Electric Bill While Still Keeping Cool

 To make the most of your ceiling fans, check to make sure that they are moving counterclockwise so that they are pulling up the cool air from the ground and blowing it back on to you rather than simply circulating warm air.
 And, just as you would with an air conditioner, make sure that you're turning off the ceiling fan after leaving the room to conserve energy costs.

-Purchase the appropriate air conditioners for every room.
+Purchase the appropriate air conditioner for every room.

 Make sure that nothing is blocking the flow of air from your A/C.